 A couple of final bugs that I notice is that clicking "flip to check" when the puzzle is INcorrectly solved results in the app returning you to the puzzle selection menu.
 This is very annoying and needs to be fixed.
 Also, restarting the app and re-selecting "New Game" brings up the tutorial AGAIN.
 I already know how to play this, thank you very much.
 Finally, quitting the app loses all your progress.

-t's way too impossible for humans to solve, filled with bugs, and has bad graphics.
+All in all, the app itself is very solid, but needs it's way too impossible for humans to solve, filled with bugs, and has bad graphics.
 Nevertheless, use of BODMAS over "in reading order hurr durr" has redeemed 1 point for this app.

 ########